Nikon D3400 vs D7000

 It is notable that the D7000 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The D3400 does not feature such a mic input.

-Both the D3400 and the D7000 have been discontinued, but can regularly be found used on eBay.
+Both the D3400 and the D7000 have been discontinued, but can regularly be found used on ebay.
 The D7000 was replaced by the Nikon D7100, while the D3400 was followed by the Nikon D3500.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon website.
+Further information on the features and operation of the D3400 and D7000 can be found, respectively, in the Nikon D3400 Manual (free pdf) or the online Nikon D7000 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Nikon D3400 and the Nikon D7000?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.